Skip to main content

 Endometrial biopsy

-An endometrial biopsy is the most commonly used test for endometrial cancer and is very accurate in postmenopausal women.
+An endometrial biopsy is the most used diagnostic test for endometrial cancer and is very accurate for those who have gone through menopause.
 It can be done in the doctor's office.
 A very thin, flexible tube is put into the uterus through the cervix.
 Then, using suction, a small amount of endometrium is removed through the tube.
 The suctioning takes about a minute or less.
 The discomfort is a lot like menstrual cramps and can be helped by taking a nonsteroidal anti-inflammatory drug (like ibuprofen) before the procedure.
 Sometimes a thin needle is used to inject numbing medicine (local anesthetic) into the cervix just before the procedure to help reduce the pain.

 For this procedure, the doctor puts a tiny telescope (about 1/6 inch in diameter) into the uterus through the cervix.
 To get a better view of the inside (lining) of the uterus, the uterus is filled with salt water (saline).
-This lets the doctor look for and biopsy anything abnormal, such as a cancer or a polyp.
-This is usually done using a local anesthesia (numbing medicine) while the patient is awake.
+This lets the doctor look for anything abnormal, such as cancer or a polyp.
+This procedure may be done in the office using local anesthesia (numbing medicine) while the patient is awake.

 If the endometrial biopsy sample doesn't provide enough tissue, or if the biopsy suggests cancer but the results are unclear, a D&C must be done.
-In this outpatient procedure, the opening of the cervix is enlarged (dilated) and a special instrument is used to scrape tissue from inside the uterus.
+This procedure uses instruments to enlarge (dilate) the cervical canal in order to access the uterus.
+Another instrument is then used to scrape (curettage) tissue from inside the uterus.
 This may be done with or without a hysteroscopy.

 Endometrial tissue samples removed by biopsy or D&C are looked at with a microscope to see if cancer is present.
-If cancer is found, the lab report will state what type of endometrial cancer it is (like endometrioid or clear cell) and what grade it is.
+If cancer is found, the lab report will usually include a description of the type of cancer and the grade of the cancer.
+The report may also include the results of the initial screening test for Lynch syndrome and additional molecular classifications.

 • Having fewer mismatch repair (MMR) proteins